-Through their day-to-day contact with students and communication with group leaders, all adults working with the U18s and adults at risk have a crucial role to play with a duty of care and responsibility to safeguard U18s.
-There is a strong safeguarding ethos within the school where everyone knows of their responsibility to be aware and vigilant and of their need to report any concerns, even small ones, or allegations.
-The team are also aware of who to contact within the organisation and if necessary, which appropriate agency to contact outside the organisation e.g. LCSB, NSPCC or Police.
+Through their day-to-day contact with students and communication with group leaders, all adults working with U18s and adults at risk have a crucial role to play regarding duty of care and responsibility.
+There is a strong safeguarding ethos within the school where everyone knows of their responsibility to be aware and vigilant and of their need to report any concerns, even small ones, and allegations.
+The team are also aware of who to contact within the organisation and if necessary, which appropriate agency to contact outside the organisation including LCSB, NSPCC or the Police.
 The DSL ensures the Safeguarding Team's training is up to date and that all staff who come into contact with U18s are trained to the appropriate level.